richtr/Sina-Weibo-FTW-Opera-Extension/README.md

 Usage
 -----

-1. [opera.com/browser](Install Opera) (if you don't already have it).
+1. [Install Opera](http://opera.com/browser) (if you don't already have it).
-2. Click [https://github.com/richtr/Sina-Weibo-FTW-Opera-Extension/zipball/master](here) (or on the 'ZIP' icon above) to download this repository as a ZIP file.
+2. Click [here](https://github.com/richtr/Sina-Weibo-FTW-Opera-Extension/zipball/master) (or on the 'ZIP' icon above) to download this repository as a ZIP file.
 3. Rename the downloaded ZIP file in your file system so that it ends with '.oex' (e.g. Sina-Weibo-FTW-Opera-Extension.oex).
 4. Click on the renamed ZIP file in your file system to load this extension in to your Opera browser.
 5. Visit [weibo.com](weibo.com) and get started!